cutting-room-floor/mapsonastick/README.md

 Maps on a Stick is a lightweight mapping solution for mobile, unplugged maps.

-MapBox tilesets - rendered map tiles stored in structured SQLite databases - are supported, as well as KML input.

-File-based tilesets, as used in the previous version of Maps on a Stick, are not supported.
+MapBox tilesets (`.mbtiles`), KML, GeoRSS, and KMZ files are supported.

 ### Using Maps on a Stick

 1. Download the main maps on a stick application
-2. Run Maps.app on Macintosh or Maps.exe on Windows
+2. Run Maps.app on Macintosh or `Start MapBox.bat` on Windows

 ### Usage

-Add map tiles by dropping `.mbtiles` files into the `Maps/` folder and KML by dropping KML files into the `KML/` folder, specifying a URL in the UI, or uploading files with the web interface.
+Add map tiles by dropping `.mbtiles`, `.kml`, and `.kmz` (Google Earth) files into the `Maps/` folder or specifying a URL in the interface, or uploading files with the web interface.

 ### KMZ Support